fthozdemir/next-ts-boilerplate/README.md

 A comprehensive starter pack featuring Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
 Additionally, AI-powered Storybook and Next-Intl Internationalization [expansions](https://github.com/fthozdemir/next-expansion-pack) are included but kept separate to maintain the core boilerplate structure—use them as needed.

-### Know bugs wait to solve

-- husky commits can not found npx when only try to commit on **SoucreTree** only, using terminal is fine

 ## Features